Native American Style Flutes

 Scheduled at your

-convenience any time the store is open.
+convenience any time the store is open, or by appointment.
 Suitable for individuals or

 small groups.
 Rattle making and Dream Catcher making workshops can also